truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 {{< include file="/static/includes/AliasOrStaticIP.md" >}}

 ## Before You Begin
 Have the DNS name server addresses, the default gateway for the new IP address, and any static IP addresses on hand to prevent lost communication with the server while making and testing network changes.
 You have only 60 seconds to change and test these network settings before they revert back to the current settings, for example back to DHCP assigned if moving from DHCP to a static IP.

 Back up your system to preserve your data and system settings.
+Save the system configuration file and a system debug.

 As a precaution, grab a screenshot of your current settings in the **Global Configuration** widget.

 If your network changes result in lost communication with the network and you need to return to the DHCP configuration, you can refer to this information to restore communication with your server.
-Lost communication could require you to reconfigure your network settings using the [Console setup menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}).
+Lost communication might require reconfiguring your network settings using the [Console Setup menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}).

 ## Changing to a Static IP Address
 To view a demonstration of this procedure see the tutorial video in the [Managing Global Configuration]({{< relref "ManagingGlobalConfig.md" >}}) article.